 Q: How does one apply for admission at the Biondi?

 A: You cannot apply directly to Biondi.
-First, the Committee on Special Education (CSE) has to determine that your child has a learning disability or an emotional disorder, and/or other health impairments.
+First, the Committee on Special Education (CSE) has to determine that your child has a learning disability, an emotional disorder, and/or other health impairments.
 Once that is determined, you can ask for the Biondi Education Center by name during your CSE meeting.
 In New York City, the Central Base Support Team will refer your child to us.
 In other school districts, the CSE will make the referral.
 Remember, it is your choice and your choice alone as to which school you pick for your child.